nautilus-cyberneering/chinese-ideographs/.github/actions/validate-gold-image-folder/README.md

 ### Development

-> IMPORTANT: this sample commands have to be executed from `.github/actions/validate-gold-image-folder` folder, except for `act`commands.
+> IMPORTANT: this sample commands have to be executed from `.github/actions/validate-gold-image-folder` folder.

+> You can use [act](https://github.com/nektos/act) to run the action locally within a workflow.

 Build docker image:
 ```